 - chopped walnuts (optional)

 - Preheat oven to 400 degrees.
-Fit muffin tin with 12 Silicone Baking Muffin Cup Cupcake Liners Molds
+Fit muffin tin with 12 Silicone Baking Cups Muffin Cupcake Liners Molds

 - Mix flour, oats, brown sugar, baking powder, cinnamon, salt and nutmeg in small bowl.
 Melt butter in large bowl stir in mashed bananas, milk and egg.
 Mix just until blended.

 - Using an ice cream scoop, fill muffins cups evenly with batter.
 Sprinkle with cinnamon sugar or chopped walnuts if desired.